achaayb/ASGIRouter/README.md

 # CoreAPI

-CoreAPI is a high-performance lightweight framework for building API's in python with no extra dependencies and and runs on RSGI
+CoreAPI is a high-performance RSGI lightweight framework for building API's in python with no requirements

+#### RSGI?
-RSGI i a Rust HTTP server interface for Python
+> RSGI i a Rust HTTP server interface for Python

 **Features**:
 - **RSGI Compliance:** The framework is designed to be RSGI compliant insuring better performance over ASGI.